bourgeoisor/chess3d/README.md

 # Chess3D

-A simplistic two-player interactive game of chess in 3D using OpenGL and C++, made for a computer graphics course.
+A simplistic two-player interactive game of chess in 3D-space using OpenGL and C++.
 The camera moves freely on a fixed sphere and the pieces can be precisely selected and moved using the mouse.
 Basic ruleset of chess is implemented.

 ## Screenshot